-If instructor is busy with another student, you should give the required materials to the instructor so that they can see that the information is completed even though they may not be able to go over it with you at this time.
-It is not the responsibility of the instructor to come and find you in order to get your information.
+\\\If the instructor is busy with another student, you should give the required materials to the instructor so that they can see that the information is completed even though they may not be able to go over it with you at this time.
+It is not the instructor's responsibility to find you to get your information.

-c) Update Charts (must chart at least every 2 hours in nurse's narrative and Activity Sheet)

-d) Look at orders: Note orders that will affect your care.
+- c) Update Charts (must chart at least every 2 hours in nurse's narrative and Activity Sheet) - d) Look at orders: Note orders that will affect your care.